-Boys State is among the most respected educational programs of government instruction for students.
-I am so proud that since 1936, our Boys State program, the second oldest charter in the nation, has been held at beautiful Jackson's Mill.
-Ours is the only program in the country that can claim that tradition.
+Boys State is among the most respected educational programs of government instruction for our youth.
+I am so proud that our Boys State program, the second oldest charter in the nation, has been held at beautiful Jackson's Mill since 1936.
+Ours is the only program in the country that can claim this rich tradition.
+That is one of the many things that make our state stand out from the rest of the country - the people of West Virginia are hardworking, loyal patriots who take great pride in keeping the history and values of our state alive.
+This program has always supported that tradition of excellence and upholding the values we hold dear.